 This cosy self catering cottage was originally the Old Coach House to the nineteenth century Bailiff's House at Kingcoed Wood.
-Conveniently located only 2 miles from Raglan and a mere 15 minutes from the Severn Bridge it provides a wonderful country bolt hole for two.
+Conveniently located only 2 miles from Raglan, 6 miles from Usk and a mere 15 minutes from the Severn Bridge it provides a wonderful country bolt hole for two.

 Cosy and Characterful